gustavojmi/gustavojmi/README.md

 	-	🦋 Java Script
 	-	🦋 Bootstrap
 	-	🦋 Popper
--	🐛	The methodologies that I practice are
+-	🐛	The methodologies that I practice are:
 	-	🦋 Agile
 	-	🦋 Scrum
 	-	🦋 Kanban